Flood (They Might Be Giants album): Commercial response

 Flood peaked at number 75 on the Billboard 200, spending 22 weeks on the chart.
-The lead single from the album, "Birdhouse in Your Soul", reached number 3 on the Billboard Modern Rock Tracks chart.
+The lead single from the album, "Birdhouse in Your Soul", reached number three on the Billboard Modern Rock Tracks chart.
 The single also charted in Ireland and the UK.
 "Twisting", which was released as a domestic promotional single, peaked at number 22 on the Billboard Modern Rock Tracks chart.
 The album also contains two of the band's most well known songs, "Istanbul (Not Constantinople)" and "Particle Man".
-The former was released as a single, reaching number 61 on the UK Singles Chart, but failing to chart in the US.
+The former was released as a single, reaching number 61 on the UK Singles Chart, but failed to chart in the US.

 Flood was the first album released by They Might Be Giants to receive the RIAA Platinum sales award—indicating sales over one million copies—which it achieved on July 10, 2009.
 It is also certified Gold by the BPI in the United Kingdom.